proudcloud/awesome/PRACTICES.md

 Using GitHub:

 - Send pull requests for code review.
 Tag it with `review` when you're done
-- Add screenshots to your pull requests ([example](https://github.com/proudcloud/crowd-funding/pull/371))
+- Be overly communicative about your pull requests.
+Best practice is to add screenshots to your pull requests ([example](https://github.com/proudcloud/crowd-funding/pull/371)) for your reviewer's convenience.
+- Long running PRs are welcome.
+Always get your branches checked against the main branch (usually `develop`)
+- Get your PRs updated.
+Rebase on top of the latest `develop` branch.

 Branching: